-With the RED multimeter lead, probe the wire labeled with the letter A, in the photo in the image viewer.
+With the red multimeter test lead, probe the wire labeled with the letter A, in the photo above.

-Then, turn the Key on (but don't crank the engine).
-If all is ok with this circuit...your multimeter should register 12 Volts DC.
+Turn the Key on (but don't crank the engine).

 Let's take a look at what your test results mean:

-TEST RESULT 2: Your multimeter DID NOT register 12 Volts, recheck your multimeter connections and retest.
-If the multimeter still doesn't display the 12 Volts... then this result eliminates the ignition control module (ICM) and crank sensor as the cause of the No Start No Spark Condition on your 3.2L Isuzu Rodeo or Trooper.
+CASE 2: Your multimeter DID NOT register 12 Volts.
+Recheck your multimeter connections and retest.
+If the multimeter still doesn't display the 12 Volts, then this result eliminates the ignition control module (ICM) and crankshaft position sensor as the cause of the no start no spark condition on your 3.2L Isuzu Rodeo or Trooper.

-Here's why: Without power... the ignition module can't work and this will keep the ignition system from creating and delivering spark to the engine cylinders.
+Here's why: Without power, the ignition module won't function and this will keep the ignition system from creating and delivering spark to the engine cylinders.